 To thaw sticky date puddings, simply place them back in the oven for about 10 minutes or in the microwave until soft.
 Serve straight away.

-How to you reheat Sticky Date Pudding?
+How to reheat the desserts

 Because these vegan cakes can be made in advance, you may wonder “Can I reheat sticky toffee pudding?” once you are ready to serve them.
 The answer is simply YES.